FC Slovan Liberec: Establishment of Slovan

 In 1958, the decision was taken to close the Jiskra and Slavoj clubs and merge the two into a single team that would have the potential to win a spot in the First League.
 Although this plan stirred up very negative reactions among footballers and fans alike and despite the fact that members of Slavoj originally declared that they reject the plan, in the end they changed their minds.
 As a result, TJ Slovan Liberec was formed on 12 July 1958.
 With this name, the football club affirmed the Czech character of the club as well as the region where it played.
-The very first competitor the newly created team faced was Spartak Praha Sokolovo, as the famous team Sparta Prague was called at the time.
+The first competitor the newly created team faced was Spartak Praha Sokolovo, as the famous team Sparta Prague was called at the time.
 Slovan lost 0–3.
 Despite all its efforts, for a long time Slovan Liberec was unsuccessful in its fight for a place in the First League.
 At certain stages of its history, it was even relegated to the regional division or third league.

 In the 1970s, Slovan managed to be promoted back to the second league, which at the time included five Bohemian, one Moravian and ten Slovak teams.
 Due to the vast distances, the footballers from Liberec even had to board planes to play against teams in Bardejov or Michalovce, located in the eastern parts of the country.
 In 1971, Slovan again failed in its attempt to be promoted to the First League.
 Following this were two relegations and promotions back to the second league.